bobanetwork/boba_legacy/faq.md

 [Read up on the documentation](https://docs.boba.network/for-developers/fee-scheme#for-frontend-and-wallet-developers) to find out more.

-## The Dapp Requires an Approximate XZY Gas to Deploy, Boba's Block Gas Limit is Only 11,000,000, Making it Impossible to Deploy the DEX.
-What Can Be Done to Deploy the DEX on Boba?
+## DAPPs require an XYZ gas amount to deploy.
+However, Boba's block gas limit of just only 11,000,000 makes it impossible to deploy a DEX smart contract.
+What can I do to deploy the DEX on Boba?

-Try to increase higher solc optimizations.
-For more clarification, check out the Solidity documentation or break down contracts into smaller chunks.
+Try to increase SOLC optimizations.
+For more information, check out the [Solidity documentation](https://docs.soliditylang.org/en/latest/using-the-compiler.html), or break down contracts into smaller chunks.

-## How Can I Pay for Fees with BOBA Via an API?
+## How can I pay for fees with Boba via an API?

-Below is the js code needed to utilize the API:
+Below is the js code needed to utilize the Boba API:

 ```
 const registerTx = await Boba_GasPriceOracle.useBobaAsFeeToken()
    await registerTx.wait()
 ```

-## In the Other Blockchains That an ICO Was Made On, the Payment Coin Was the Blockchain’s Default Gas Coin.
-In Boba’s Case, the Coin is Ethereum.
-Shouldn’t the Option to Pay via Boba Token Be Added as Well?
+## In the other blockchains that an initial coin offering (ICO) was made on, the payment coin was the blockchain’s default gas coin.
+Howvere, in Boba’s case, the coin seems to be Ethereum.
+Shouldn’t the option to pay via Boba token be added as well?

-Boba Network fees can be paid in Boba token and in Eth and it's in our End Users’ own discretion to decide which to use.
+Boba Network fees can be paid either in Boba token, or in Eth.
+It is your choice to decide which to use.

-## When Making a Transaction on Boba and Paying Transaction Fee with Boba, is the Fee First Calculated in ETH at a Gas Price of 1 GWEI, Then Converted to Boba With a 25% Discount?
+## How is the fee calculated and converted to Boba, and the discount added, when making a transaction and paying transaction fees with Boba?

-Yes, exactly!
+When making a transaction on Boba and paying the transaction fee, the fee is first calculated in eth at a gas price of 1 gwei.
+This fee is then converted to Boba with a 25% discount.

-## Do You Recommend Solidity Optimization, as the Max Value of Runs is 2^32 - 1?
-What Happens if the DEX Gets More Transactions Than That?
+## Since the max value of runs is 2^32 - 1, do you recommend Solidity optimization?
+What Happens if the DEX gets more transactions than that?

 Optimization does not mean that there’s a limit set to the number of transactions this DEX can process.